teaganabritten/DS3021-music-projectfork/README.md

 # DS3021-music-project
-A project for Machine Learning I
+A project for Machine Learning I at the University of Virginia School of Data Science